Be air aware with the Air Quality Index

 Air Quality Index values and colors, explained

 There are six color-coded levels of concern corresponding to ranges of index values.
 An AQI at or below 100 is generally considered safe for most people.
 Anything above 100 is unhealthy for sensitive groups initially, and then for everyone starting at 151.
-The Minnesota Pollution Control Agency (MPCA) produces daily air quality forecasts for levels of fine particles and of ground-level ozone (from March through October) in eighteen locations in Minnesota.
-When the forecast is for AQI values to be near or to exceed 101, an air quality alert is issued.
+The Minnesota Pollution Control Agency (MPCA) produces daily air quality forecasts for levels of fine particles and of ground-level ozone using data from thirty monitoring sites across the state.
+When the forecast is for AQI values to be near or to exceed 100, an Air Quality Alert is issued.

 Why worry about air pollution?